piaseckijulian/RapidLink/README.md

 pnpm dev
 ```

-Next, duplicate the `!.env.example` file, rename the duplicate to `.env`, and then input your environmental variables there.
+Next, duplicate the `.env.example` file, rename the duplicate to `.env`, and then input your environmental variables there.

 ```bash
 pnpm db:push